Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Data

 In this research, we predict bankruptcy for three different forecast horizons: 1, 2, and 3 years (Figure \ref{fig_dataprocess} panel (b)).
-Therefore, the set of 33 predictors and MDA are merged with 1, 2, and 3 years-ahead bankruptcies (Figure \ref{fig_dataprocess} panel (a)).
+Therefore, \review{at test time,} the set of 33 predictors is used to predict 1, 2, and 3 years-ahead bankruptcies (Figure \ref{fig_dataprocess} panel (a)), \review{e.g., assuming a 1-year forecast horizon, all predictive variables available in 2019Q4 are used to predict bankruptcies in 2020Q4}.
 For simplicity, we remove all firms from our data set after they file either for Chapter 7 or 11, i.e., the data set does not include reorganized firms after Chapter 11 was filed.
 Bankruptcies for which we cannot merge a set of predictors, regardless of the forecasting horizons, are discarded from our data set.
 After merging accounting, market, and MDA data, our data set for 1-year predictions contains 181,472 observations for model training, of which 699 are bankruptcies, and 40,950 observations for testing the model performance, of which 110 are bankruptcies.
 For 2-years predictions, the training data has 179,181 observations, of which 668 are bankruptcies, and the test data has 27,369 observations with 84 bankruptcies.
 Finally, the data set for 3-year predictions has 177,835 observations for model training, containing 588 bankruptcies, and 13,725 observations for testing the model, of which 54 are bankruptcies.
 Figure \ref{fig_bankrate} shows the number of yearly bankruptcies and bankruptcy rates in our data set for 1-year bankruptcy predictions.
 Note that bankruptcy rates include only firm-quarter observations for which we could either merge the 3 data modalities (healthy firms) or the 3 data modalities with the bankruptcy data (bankrupted firms).
 On the other hand, the number of bankruptcies represents all yearly bankrupted firms in our bankruptcy data.
 This difference explains the discrepancy between bankruptcy rate and number of bankruptcies in 2012, as shown in Figure \ref{fig_bankrate}.